abhayanoop/pgConnect/README.md

 }
 ```

-The complete path with extension of this JSON file will be the configPath argument
+The path(s) of this JSON file as a slice is the configPaths argument.
+Multiple config paths can be provided priority based in the slice.
+The filename without extension is the configName argument.

 Example function call:

 ```
-db, err := pgConnect.GetPostgresDB("/home/admin/dbconfig.json")
+db, err := pgConnect.GetPostgresDB([]string{".", $HOME}, "config")
 if err != nil {
   <Handle error>
 }